-All teachers, including the Head of School in accordance with the Teachers' Standards 2012 will safeguard children's well-being and maintain public trust in the teaching profession as part of their professional duties.
+All teachers, including the Head of School, in accordance with the Teachers' Standards 2012, will safeguard children's well-being and maintain public trust in the teaching profession as part of their professional duties.

-Staff Training and Induction
+Staff training and induction

 All staff will receive an induction, so they are aware of our safeguarding systems.
-This will include the child protection policy, child-on-child abuse policy and procedures, behaviour policy, staff behaviour policy, safeguarding response to children who go missing and role of the DSL (including the identity of the DSL and any deputies).
+This will include the child protection policy, child-on-child abuse policy and procedures, behaviour policy, staff behaviour policy, safeguarding response to children who are absent from education and role of the DSL (including the identity of the DSL and any deputies).
 We will provide copies of policies and a copy of Part one (or Annex A, if appropriate) or KCSIE to all staff at induction.

-Staff will receive appropriate safeguarding and child protection training (including online safety) at induction.
+Staff will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
 This training will be updated regularly (as a minimum every three years).
-All staff will also receive at least annual child protection and safeguarding updates, to provide them with relevant skills and knowledge to safeguard children effectively.
-We will ensure staff safeguarding training is integrated, aligned and considered as part of whole Academy safeguarding approach and wider staff training and curriculum planning.
+All staff will also receive at least annual child protection and safeguarding updates (including online safety), to provide them with relevant skills and knowledge to safeguard children effectively.
+All staff will receive annual training in child sexual exploitation awareness.
+We will ensure staff safeguarding training is integrated, aligned and considered as part of whole school/college safeguarding approach and wider staff training and curriculum planning.